KristiforMilchev/Slurpy/README.md

-# Slurpy
+# slurpy
 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Version](https://img.shields.io/badge/version-1.0.0-brightgreen.svg)

 Early build 0.1.5 is available, it has limited functionality however it covers the core use case available in the description bellow, do not use for the mainnet and only store disposable wallets that don't have any real currency in them!

-Slurpy is an open-source tool written in Go for quickly deploying smart contracts based on bytecode and ABI.
+slurpy is an open-source tool written in Go for quickly deploying smart contracts based on bytecode and ABI.
 It streamlines the deployment process, when copying existing network infrastructure from one chain to another.

 ## Description